epunx2/ericchrobak.com/_posts/2018-08-03-learn-ide-and-general-keyboard-shorcuts.md

 I love that coding and programming involves shortcuts to increase productivity.

-One of my favorite shortcuts while working on a computer is keyboard shorctus!
+One of my favorite shortcuts while working on a computer is keyboard shortcuts!

 I will provide some common ones and then those more specific to Learn IDE.